designstem/fachwerk/docs/tutorials/art.md

 Unfortunately, **we can not have multiple loops in the single component**.

-To put a loop inside another loop, we need a new outer component, often called a <var>wrapper</var> component.
+To put a loop inside another loop, we need a new outer component, often called a *wrapper component*.

 It can be any component, but for our case, `<f-group>` is perfect.